pmglab/KGGSEE/doc/source/detailed_document.rst

 We first describe the general aspects of all analyses and then describe details for each analysis.
 KGGSEE performs analysis according to the following procedure:

 1. Reads genotypes of an ancestrally matched reference population, e.g., a super population panel of the 1000 Genomes Project.
-The genotype VCF file is specified by ``--vcf-ref``, and if ``--keep-ref`` is also specified, KGGSEE saves the parsed VCF files in KGGSEE object format in the specified directory.
-In a following run, specifying the directory by ``--keep-ref``, KGGSEE reads genotypes from the object format files, which is faster than re-parsing the VCF files.
+The genotype VCF file is specified by ``--vcf-ref``, and if ``--keep-ref`` is used, KGGSEE saves the parsed VCF files in KGGSEE object format in the specified directory.
+In a following run, specifying the directory by ``--saved-ref``, KGGSEE reads genotypes from the object format files, which is faster than re-parsing the VCF files.
 KGGSEE calculates the minor allele frequency (MAF) of each SNP and filters out SNPs with an MAF lower than the threshold specified by ``--filter-maf-le`` (default: ``0.05``).
 KGGSEE also calculates the p-value of rejecting Hardy-Weinberg equilibrium for each SNP and filters out SNPs with a p-value lower than the threshold specified by ``--hwe-all`` (default: ``1E-5``).
 Only SNPs with genotypes of the reference population and who have passed the two filters will be considered in the following procedures.

 2. Reads GWAS summary statistics from a whitespace delimited file specified by ``--sum-file``.
-Depending on the analysis performed, this file needs to have different columns, which we will describe separately below.
-For gene/transcript expression causal effect estimation, an eQTL summary statistic file has to be specified by ``--eqtl-file``.
+Depending on the analysis performed, this file needs to have different columns, which will be described in the corresponding sections.
+For gene/transcript-expression causal-effect estimation, an eQTL summary statistic file has to be specified by ``--eqtl-file``.
 For the other gene-based analyses, a gene is a set of SNPs within a genomic region.
 By default, KGGSEE reads gene annotations (``resources/{hg19,hg38}/*{GEncode,refGene}.txt.gz``) to find out which SNPs should be considered as one SNP set.
-Instead, an eQTL summary statistic file can also be specified to let KGGSEE consider eQTLs of a gene as a SNP set.
+Instead, an eQTL summary statistic file can also be specified to let KGGSEE consider eQTLs of a gene/transcript as a SNP set.
 In addition to this, a user can also specify a genomic range file by ``--regions-bed`` to let KGGSEE consider SNPs in each range as a gene.
-We provide gene-based and transcript-based eQTL summary statistics for 49 GTEx v8 tissues available for downloading on OneDrive (`hg19 <https://mailsysueducn-my.sharepoint.com/:f:/g/personal/limiaoxin_mail_sysu_edu_cn/EnhWhqLUNcpOrh6O3enFvCUBRvQ13v2970tcpOnNmmlKyg?e=1jkl06>`_ or `hg38 <https://mailsysueducn-my.sharepoint.com/:f:/g/personal/limiaoxin_mail_sysu_edu_cn/EtWxtqj5HTRHsEw4IiZ9xAMBu9S8Defi67pmL3_rNUjb9w?e=ufFapJ>`_).
+We provide gene and transcript-based eQTL summary statistics for 49 GTEx v8 tissues available for downloading on our OneDrive (`hg19 <https://mailsysueducn-my.sharepoint.com/:f:/g/personal/limiaoxin_mail_sysu_edu_cn/EnhWhqLUNcpOrh6O3enFvCUBRvQ13v2970tcpOnNmmlKyg?e=1jkl06>`_ or `hg38 <https://mailsysueducn-my.sharepoint.com/:f:/g/personal/limiaoxin_mail_sysu_edu_cn/EtWxtqj5HTRHsEw4IiZ9xAMBu9S8Defi67pmL3_rNUjb9w?e=ufFapJ>`_).

 3. Based on the flag specified, KGGSEE reads more needed files and performs the corresponding analysis.

-    * :ref:`Gene-based association tests <detail_ECS>` trigered by ``--gene-assoc``;
+    * :ref:`GATES and ECS (gene-based association tests) <detail_ECS>` trigered by ``--gene-assoc``;
-    * :ref:`DESE <detail_DESE>` trigered by ``--gene-condi``;
+    * :ref:`DESE (driver-tissue inference) <detail_DESE>` trigered by ``--gene-condi``;
-    * :ref:`EMIC <detail_EMIC>` trigered by ``--emic``;
+    * :ref:`EMIC (gene-expression causal-effect inference) <detail_EMIC>` trigered by ``--emic``;
-    * :ref:`Gene-based heritability estimation <detail_h2>` trigered by ``--gene-herit``.
+    * :ref:`EHE (gene-based heritability estimation) <detail_h2>` trigered by ``--gene-herit``.

 .. _eqtl_file:

 The KGGSEE format of eQTL summary statistics is fasta-styled.
-An example is as follows:
+E.g.,

 .. code::